Answers To 21 HIPAA Dental Questions You Were Afraid To Ask

 - Releasing patient information after an authorization period expires

-- Incorrect disposing or filing of PHI documents
+- Incorrect disposal or filing of PHI documents

 If a patient’s information is shared accidentally it is not considered a breach of HIPAA.
 An example would be a dentist sending a text message unintentionally.
 The text would not be considered a breach as long as the dentist is able to prove that the text was sent accidentally and that it does not happen often.